buildownai/buildown.ai/content/book/chapter_5/improving_the_retrival.md

 title: Improving the Retrieval
 description: Learn how to enhance your knowledgebase by fixing embeddings and merging chunks for better context clarity.
 keywords:
+  - embeddings
-  - retrieval improvement
+  - retrieval
-  - embeddings correction
+  - language models
-  - chunk merging
+  - knowledgebase
 ---

-In this chapter, you'll dive into refining your AI's knowledgebase to ensure it delivers accurate and relevant answers.
-We start by addressing the issues in our current approach, such as incorrect data usage and embedding methods.
-You’ll learn how to correct these mistakes by following a systematic process of identifying problems and implementing fixes.
+In this chapter, you'll dive into refining your AI application's performance.
+You’ll start by addressing the messy data issue in your knowledgebase, where chunks from different documents are mixed up and not always relevant to user queries.

-Next, we focus on improving embeddings by adhering to best practices outlined in documentation.
-This involves modifying your code to include task instructions for both documents and user queries, ensuring the language model understands the context better.
+Firstly, we tackle incorrect embeddings by ensuring that each chunk is properly labeled as either a document or a query.
+This simple fix significantly improves how the language model interprets and responds to questions.

-Then, you'll tackle the challenge of merging chunks to create a more coherent and structured context.
-By grouping related information and including headlines, we make it easier for the AI to provide precise answers.
+Next, you'll learn to merge these scattered chunks into a more coherent structure before feeding them to your AI.
+By organizing data based on file names and headlines, you’ll provide clearer context for the model, leading to better answers.

-Finally, we validate these improvements by testing various questions and observing how the quality of responses has changed.
-We also discuss the limitations of our current dataset and the importance of having a well-structured fact database or FAQ set to further enhance your AI's performance.
+Throughout this chapter, we also explore ways to validate improvements through various user queries, highlighting how adjustments in embeddings and chunk organization can dramatically enhance response accuracy.
+However, it's important to recognize that even with these enhancements, your dataset might still be lacking if it’s not structured specifically for question-answering tasks.

-Join us as we take your AI application from good to great with these essential refinements!
+Join us as we delve into the intricacies of improving retrieval systems and discover practical steps to elevate your AI application's performance!